Markov Processes for Enhanced Deepfake Generation and Detection: Comparative Results

 \section{Comparative Results}

 In this section, the table \ref{tbl1} presents the study how the real, handwritten, and sequences generated from a Simulator, GAN and MOM are classified using the GAN discriminator, support vector machines (SVM), particle filtering, and the MOM recursive likelihood approach.
 In other words, we want to study whether MOM performs better in classifying different types of sequences than the other methods.
-All methods will perform a binary classification on all sequence types.
+All methods perform multiclass classification over the five sequence types: Real, Handwritten, Simulator, GAN, and MOM.
 For each method, we perform studies for the handwritten fake sequences, and the other generated sequences.
 There are 137 fake sequences of each type, each of length 200.
 The number of real sequences we generate corresponds to however many fake sequences we consider (either 137 or 548).

+Across different polynomial degrees, the SVM model performs best with lower-degree kernels (1, 2, and 3) for generating sequences like GAN and Handwritten Sequences, with some variation in performance on more complex types like Tricky and MOM sequences.
+The overall accuracy improves up to Degree 2 but fluctuates afterwards, with Degree 5 showing some promise.
+However, higher degrees (7 and 10) give worsening results, suggesting overfitting and increased complexity that the model cannot handle effectively.
+Standard deviations are consistently low, indicating that the model performs consistently across runs, but it struggles to generalize across all sequence types.
+The results suggest that while SVM can be tuned to achieve higher accuracy on specific types of sequences, its overall performance across different types of fakes is relatively stable but not particularly high.